 A fund may use derivatives to protect against losses from changes in stock prices, exchange rates or market indices.
 This is called "hedging".
 A fund may also use derivatives to make indirect investments.
+Some examples of derivatives are options, futures, swaps and forward contracts.
 For more information about how the funds use derivatives, see "How the funds use derivatives".